craigpastro/openfga-dsl-parser/README.md

 }
 ```

-## Making changes to the grammer
+## Making changes to the grammar

-1. Change the grammer in `OpenFGA.g4`.
+1. Change the grammar in `OpenFGA.g4`.
 2. Regenerate the `parser` package with:
     ```
     antlr -Dlanguage=Go -o parser OpenFGA.g4
     ```
-3. Make the appropriate changes the parsing function.
+3. Make the appropriate changes to the parsing function.

 ## Wasm module